If you are in the garden like I am every day there comes

 , because you

 an inelegant sprawl into the rose garden when you get off your knees.

 They are loved by many gardeners, especially if

 Essential Garden Tools: Buckets

 Buckets are ideal for carrying around small amounts of fertilizers,

 potting soil, and even hand tools.
-A 5 gallon plastic bucket is the
+A 5 gallon plastic bucket

 For a more durable but smaller bucket, buy one made

 from galvanized steel.